keigoi/kmclib/artifact/artifact.md

 ```
 dune exec examples/paper/fib.exe
 ```

-__Note__: Do not get confused by the .exe extension.
-This is not the Windows executable.
-It is a dune convention.
-The file fib.exe does not exist in /examples/paper/ but lies inside the `_build` folder.

 Observe the reported result.
 The program prints the fibonacci number for 41 (in progress) and 42 (result)).